amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 The resulting code is in **mediainfoRuleEngineProfiler**.
 Let's do a walk-through of the code and then run a test:

-1. Open the AWS Lambda console in us-west-2 and search for the pattern ruleapi-mediainfoRuleEngineProfiler to find the lambda created by the ruleapi stack.
+1. Open the AWS Lambda console and search for the pattern ruleapi-mediainfoRuleEngineProfiler to find the lambda created by the ruleapi nested stack.
 2. Click on the link to go to the detail page for the lambda.
 3. Scroll down to the **Function code** panel to examine the code.
 4. Find the function **mediainfoRuleEngineProfiler** in the file **app.py**.